 بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

-وَمَا خَلَقْتُ الْجِنَّ وَاْلاِنْسَ اِلاَّ لِيَعْبُدُونِ مَا اُرِيدُ مِنْهُمْ مِنْ رِزْقٍ وَمَا اُرِيدُ اَنْ يُطْعِمُونِ اِنَّ اللّهَ هُوَ الرَّزَّاقُ ذُو الْقُوَّةِ الْمَتِينُ8
+وَمَا خَلَقْتُ الْجِنَّ وَاْلاِنْسَ اِلاَّ لِيَعْبُدُونِ مَا اُرِيدُ مِنْهُمْ مِنْ رِزْقٍ وَمَا اُرِيدُ اَنْ يُطْعِمُونِ اِنَّ اللّهَ هُوَ الرَّزَّاقُ ذُو الْقُوَّةِ الْمَتِينُ11

-The First: To honour and ennoble His Rasûl, Janâb-i Haqq sometimes attributes certain states to Himself, which may pertain to His Rasûl.
-Here also, the âyah, "I created you for ‘ibâdah; not to give Me rizq and feed me," in this meaning: "My Rasûl does not want a wage, recompense, or reward, or to be fed in return for his duty of Prophethood and service of the tablîgh of ‘ubûdiyyah" should refer to Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm being given food and rizq.
-Otherwise, it would be the informing of something self-evidently known, and it is not appropriate to balâghat9 of the Qur'an's miraculousness.
+Here, this âyah, the meaning of which is "I created you for ‘ibâdah, not to give Me rizq and feed me," that is, "My rasûl does not want a wage, recompense, or reward, or to be fed in return for his duty of risalah and service for the tablîgh of ‘ubûdiyyah," should refer to Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm being given food and rizq.
+Otherwise, it would be the informing of something evidently known, and it is not appropriate to the balâghat of the miraculousness of the Qur'an.

-If the meaning is not this, it will be a sort of making known something that is already known, for the impossibility of feeding and giving rizq to Janâb-i Haqq is self-evident and known.
-It is an established rule in ‘Ilm of Balâghat that if the meaning of a word is known and evident, that meaning is not intended, but a meaning necessitated by it and dependent on its intention.
-For example, if you say to someone: "You are a hâfidh," is a sort of making something known which is already known.
-That means, the intended meaning is this: "I know that you are a hâfidh."
-You are informing him because he did not know that you knew.
+If it were not for this meaning, it would be informing something that is already known because the impossibility of feeding and giving rizq to Janâb-i Haqq is evident and known.
+In the ‘Ilm of Balâghat, it is a well-established principle that if the meaning of a word is known and apparent, that meaning is not what was intended with that word; rather, a meaning necessitated by it and dependent on it is intended with that word.
+For example, if you say to someone, "You are a hâfidh," it is informing something that is already known.
+It means that the intended meaning is this: "I know that you are a hâfidh."
+I inform him because he does not know that I know.

-The Third Aspect: Since in Surah al-Ikhlas, the apparent meaning of لَمْ يَلِدْ وَ لَمْ يُولَدْ 10 is known and evident, a meaning is intended which is necessitated by the meaning.
-That is, as Janâb-i Haqq decrees in meaning, in an extremely known and evident manner, لَمْ يَلِدْ وَ لَمْ يُولَدْ11 : "Those who have a mother and children cannot be Ilahs," and with the intention of negating the ulûhiyyah of Hazrat ‘Îsâ (as), and ‘Uzayr (as), and the malâikah, and stars, and other ma’bûds which are not haqq, and in meaning "pre-eternal and post-eternal," in exactly the same way, in our example too, the âyah, which has the meaning of: "Things which receive rizq and are being fed cannot be Ilah or ma’bûd" and "Ar-Razzâq Zuljalal Who is your Ma’bûd, does not want rizq for Himself and you were not created to feed Him", means the beings, those who are in need of rizq and are fed are not worthy of ma’bûdiyyah.
-The Twenty-Eighth Flash
+The Third Aspect: Since, in surah al-ikhlas, the apparent meaning of لَمْ يَلِدْ وَ لَمْ يُولَدْ12 is known and apparent, a meaning, which is the requirement of the apparent meaning of the âyah, is intended.
+That is, in an extremely known and apparent manner, Janâb-i Haqq decrees لَمْ يَلِدْ وَ لَمْ يُولَدْ , in meaning, "Those who have a mother and children cannot be an Ilah," and with the purpose of rejecting the ulûhiyyah of Hazrat ‘Îsâ (as), and ‘Uzayr (as), the malâikah, stars and any other bâtil ma’bûd, and in the meaning of Janâb-i Haqq being azalî and eternal.
+In the same way, in this example of ours, too, the âyah has the meaning, "Things that receive rizq and are fed cannot be Ilah, nor ma’bûd," and "Ar-Razzâq Zuljalal, Who is your Ma’bûd, does not want rizq for Himself, and you were not created to feed Him."
+It means that beings in need of rizq and being fed are not worthy of being ma’bûd.

 1 (Allah is Ar-Razzâq, the firm possessor of strength)